openxla/stablehlo/rfcs/20230517-forward-compatibility-testing.md

 This will not work as is because `bytecode::producer`, `op::location` and `block_argument::location` fields may change between when the original bytecode file has been produced and when the test runs at HEAD.
-To account for that, we can strip this information before comparing the payloads.
+We can set a consistent producer string to take care of the first item.
+For debug locations, one option would be to explicitly specify debug locations, however this is very cumbersome in a 2.2k line test file.
+Another option is to strip this debug information when generating the bytecode files.

 The StableHLO process for [Contributing Incompatible Changes](https://github.com/openxla/stablehlo/blob/main/docs/vhlo.md#add-versioned-serialization-test) requires `stablehlo_legalize_to_vhlo.mlir` to be serialized for each